ronnyml/snowplow-wiki/technical-documentation/1a-trackers/javascript-tracker/1-General-parameters-for-the-Javascript-tracker-v2.3.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > General parameters

-*This page refers to version 2.4.0 of the Snowplow JavaScript Tracker.*
+*This page refers to version 2.3.0 of the Snowplow JavaScript Tracker.*
 *Click [here] [general-parameters-v1] for the corresponding documentation for version 1.*
 *Click [here] [general-parameters-v2.0] for the corresponding documentation for version 2.1.1.*
 *Click [here] [general-parameters-v2.2] for the corresponding documentation for version 2.2.0.*
-*Click [here] [general-parameters-v2.3] for the corresponding documentation for version 2.3.0.*

 <a name="general" />
 ## 2. General parameters